 UK Prime Minister Theresa May Says Internet Must Be Regulated To Prevent Terror

-Theresa May says the UK must do everything in its power to “reduce the risks of extremism online”(DFID - UK Department for International Development Follow/Flickr) Theresa May UK Prime Minister
+Theresa May says the UK must do everything in its power to “reduce the risks of extremism online”(DFID - UK Department for International Development Follow/Flickr)

 In the wake of two terrorist attacks in just two weeks in the United Kingdom – including one that killed six people on Saturday – Prime Minister Theresa May said this weekend that the country needs to step up and regulate the internet, and what might breed there, much more closely.